-Yolanda Gibbs is a Certified Registered Nurse at a local hospital in S.C., a wife, a mother of two amazing young men, and the “Mema” to one curious grandson.
+Yolanda Gibbs is a BSN-RN-BC at a local hospital in S.C., a wife, a mother of two amazing young men, and the “Mema” to one curious grandson.
 She has mentored young people; particularly, young women in grades 5th through 12th since 2015.
 Using the pain and heartache she experienced in her childhood, Yolanda feels empowered to help in areas where young people struggle the most and support them through life’s challenges.
 She is passionate about young people and excited to expose them beyond their experiences.

 Board of Directors

 She is a Charleston native with 30+ years of federal service.
 She has held various positions as a APWU Union Member- formerly Vice President, currently Secretary and Treasurer for the State of SC and treasurer for Charleston local union.
 She’s diligent in her pursuit to serve those in need and does so with fierce drive and tenacity.
 Her role as President is like iron sharpening iron.

 She is married with 2 amazing, married adult children and 1 loving granddaughter.
 Ann is organized and precise.
 She maintains meticulous records and knowledge around purchasing for the past 30+ years as the bookkeeper for a Charleston County Public School.
 Her wealth of experience has proven to serve them well with their family business.

 She is a Charleston Native with a BS in Sociology from the College of Charleston.
 She serves with 10+ years as a

 Public Servant assisting low income families, as well as individuals with disabilities.
 She lives by the Golden Rule.